SteeltoeOSS/Tooling/visual-studio-templates/README.md

 ## More Info

-To learn more about Steeltoe, go to the site (https://steeltoe.io)[https://steeltoe.io].
+To learn more about Steeltoe, head over to the site (https://steeltoe.io)[https://steeltoe.io].